Audi RS 5 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for an Audi RS 5 are $1,420 a year with full coverage.
-Comprehensive insurance costs on average $322 a year, collision costs $560, and liability insurance is estimated at $402.
-Liability-only coverage costs approximately $446 a year, with high-risk coverage costing $3,072 or more.
-Teen drivers cost the most to insure at $5,206 a year or more.
+Estimated insurance rates for an Audi RS 5 are $1,420 a year for full coverage insurance.
+Comprehensive costs an estimated $322 a year, collision costs $560, and liability coverage costs around $402.
+Liability-only coverage costs as low as $446 a year, with high-risk coverage costing around $3,072.
+Teen drivers pay the most at $5,206 a year or more.

 Average premium for full coverage: $1,420

-Prices are based on $500 policy deductibles, liability coverage up to 30/60, and includes medical and UM/UIM coverage.
-Prices are averaged for all U.S. states and RS 5 trim levels.
+Rate estimates include $500 physical damage insurance deductibles, liability coverage up to 30/60, and includes medical/PIP and uninsured motorist coverage.
+Rates include averaging for all 50 states and RS 5 trim levels.

-Using a middle-aged driver as an example, Audi RS 5 insurance rates go from the low end price of $446 for just liability insurance to a high of $3,072 for a high-risk driver policy.
+Using a 40-year-old driver as an example, insurance rates for an Audi RS 5 go from as low as $446 for liability-only coverage to a high of $3,072 for a high-risk driver policy.

 Use the form below to get customized rates for your location.